3 Roles of Advanced Practice Nurses in Their Communities

 Learn With Purpose.
 Live With Purpose.

-Registered nurses who are seeking to expand their careers into the family nurse practitioner role can select from a variety of programs offered through Marymount University Online.
+Registered nurses who are seeking to expand their careers into the family nurse practitioner role can select from a variety of online FNP programs offered through Marymount University.

 The MSN-FNP program is designed for nurses with a Bachelor of Science in Nursing (BSN) and an unencumbered RN license.
 This Master of Science in Nursing (MSN) program offers instruction on advanced practice clinical care, strategies to promote health in diverse populations and how to analyze and develop health care policy, among other subjects.